kwahome/gof-patterns-java/src/main/java/io/github/kwahome/structural/decorator/README.md

 The initial version of the library was based on the `Notifier` class that had only a few fields, a constructor and a single send method.
 The method could accept a message argument from a client and send the message to a list of emails that were passed to the notifier via its constructor.
-A third-party app which acted as a client was supposed to create deand configure the notifier object once, and then use it each time something important happened.
+A third-party app which acted as a client was supposed to create and configure the notifier object once, and then use it each time something important happened.

 ![](../../../../../../../../docs/img/decorator-pattern-notification-problem.png)